zrthstr/tarball_httpd/README.md

 # tarHTTPd
 tarHTTPd extends pythons http.server to serve directroys as tarballs without creating the tarball in memory.

+# todo:
+make tar function do the requested folder fix .. button check if archive is created in memory or streamed add zip, non compressed zip, and gz support make sure memory is not wasted fix symlink hack fix dir listing name in html page add port, bind and dir paramters test, test, test make pip package

 ### who this should look
 ```